2.1 Setting as antagonist

 Show the feelings through the descriptions of the place, rather than by naming the feelings.

 Write one paragraph describing a place where you have worked.
 Describe how the people used their tools, machines or other equipment.
-Try to engage our senses, as shown in the Richard Yates’ example given in the ‘Setting for special effects’ section of item 5 in the Anthology.
+Try to engage our senses, as shown in the Richard Yates’ example given in the ‘Setting for special effects’ extract.

 Think about how mood and circumstances affect perception.
 In 250 words, describe a supermarket visited by a woman who has just received a promotion at work.